MaxLogic/YoutubeTranscriptionDownloader/readme.md

-# YouTrans
+# yttrans

 [![Made with Delphi](https://img.shields.io/badge/Made%20with-Delphi-blue?style=flat-square&logo=delphi)](https://www.embarcadero.com/products/delphi)

 A simple, fast command-line tool for downloading YouTube video transcripts.

-YouTrans acts as a lightweight wrapper around the powerful `yt-dlp` engine, focusing on one task: fetching the plain text of a video's subtitles without downloading the video itself.
+yttrans acts as a lightweight wrapper around the powerful `yt-dlp` engine, focusing on one task: fetching the plain text of a video's subtitles without downloading the video itself.

 ## Features